Lea3D/File-O-Magic/README.md

 - **Graphics Passthrough**: NVIDIA GTX 1080 with custom VBIOS
 - **Disk Setup**: Virtio interface for virtual disk

+## Notes

-- **I'm just a random female person from Germany, in a love-hate relationship with ChatGPT-4o, hoping it won't gaslight me at some point.**
+- **Disclaimer**: I'm just a random ADHD-equipped female from Germany, in a love-hate relationship with ChatGPT-4, hoping it won’t gaslight me one day.
-- **This code is probably broken af.**
+- **Development Status**: This tool is under "heavy development" *cough*, so errors may and will occur.
+It's probably broken AF, as I (ChatGPT) wrote it for messin' around with some Radarr movie directories.